comorment/containers/README.md

 git clone --depth 1 https://github.com/comorment/containers.git
 ```

 At this point you may want to run the following find&grep command to check that all git lfs files were downloaded successfully (i.e. you got an actual content of each file, and not just its git lfs reference).
-The command searches for all files within $COMORMENT folder which contain something like ``oid sha`` string, which likely indicates that git lfs file hasn't been downloaded.
+The command searches for and lists all files within $COMORMENT folder which contain a string like ``oid sha``, likely indicating that git lfs file hasn't been downloaded.
 If the following commands doesn't find any files that you're good to go.
 Otherwise you may want to re-run your ``git clone`` commands or investigate why the're failing to download the actual file.
 ```
 find $COMORMENT -type f -not -path '*/.*' -exec sh -c 'head -c 100 "{}" | if grep -H "oid sha"; then echo {}; fi ' \; | grep -v "oid sha256"